 - Use Google Scholar within the UvA domain.
 This way Google will automatically add UvA-linker to your search results.
 If the UvA library subscribes to the digital version of a publication, UvA-linker will give you immediate access to it.

-- Click the arrow in the search box to see the Advanced search options.
+- Click on the 'hamburger menu' in the top left-hand corner box to see the Advanced search options.
 It is possible to search for publications by a particular author or published within a specific period of time or to search within a specific journal.

 - Click Cited by below a search result to find other publications that cite this document.
 When you find a document that was published a few years ago, you can use this function to find more recent publications ("forward citation tracking").

 - Use quotation marks to search for specific phrases, for example "personal data protection".
 This will help you find documents that are more relevant.

 Keep in mind that Google Scholar does not cover everything.
 Don't forget to use other databases like HeinOnline and Westlaw (or Legal Intelligence for Dutch law) as well.

 Although many documents come from academic databases, always check if a resource is trustworthy and up to date.

 Pingback: Most read blog posts of 2015 – JURBIB